What disqualifies you from filing for Bankruptcy?

 Factor | Chapter 7 | Chapter 13 |

-Means Test Required? | Yes | No |
+Means Test Required? | Yes | Yes, but only determines how long the plan must last. |

-Income Limits? | Yes (must be below state median) | No, but must have regular income |
+Income Limits? | Yes (must be below state median or pass the Means Test) | No, but must have a regular income |

 Debt Limits? | No | Yes (secured and unsecured) |

-Prior Discharge Waiting Period | 8 years from Chapter 7, 6 from Chapter 13 | 2 years from Chapter 13 |
+Prior Discharge Waiting Period | 8 years from filing a Chapter 7, 4 years from filing a Chapter 13 | 2 years from Chapter 13 |

-Asset Protection | Less protection (possible liquidation) | More protection (you keep assets) |
+Asset Protection | Less protection (possible liquidation of unexempt property) | More protection (you keep assets) |

 Fraudulent Transfers and Hidden Assets